 About Crowe MacKay LLP

 Serving Northern and Western Canada for over 50 years, Crowe MacKay LLP is one of the leading accounting and advisory firms in the country.
-With a team of 400 across nine offices, we are a vibrant team of trusted advisors.
+With a team of 400 across eight offices, we are a vibrant team of trusted advisors.
 We believe strong relationships are the cornerstone to success and strive to create innovative solutions for our clients in both private and public sectors.
 We have a passion for quality in the services we deliver to our community and clients from a wide range of industries.
 A firm focused on people first, Crowe MacKay’s corporate culture is built on maximizing potential for clients and staff.
 Our belief is that we are truly our best when we invest in our people and communities.
 Committed to showing we care about the people we serve through our work and actions, we strive to make a difference in the regions we serve.

 About Crowe Global